metalsoft-io/metalcloud-sdk-go/docs/Secret.md

 ### NewSecret

-`func NewSecret(id int32, userIdOwner float32, name string, valueEncrypted string, createdTimestamp string, updatedTimestamp string, ) *Secret`
+`func NewSecret(id int32, userIdOwner float32, name string, createdTimestamp string, updatedTimestamp string, ) *Secret`

 NewSecret instantiates a new Secret object
 This constructor will assign default values to properties that have it defined,